Skip to main content UVA Health logo of UVA Health

 A national baby formula shortage has left many families desperate for ways to feed their infants.
 Some spend hours a day driving from store to store, searching for formula.
 For parents of babies and children who depend on formula, this is a nightmare.

 What should you do if you’re struggling to feed your baby?
-Registered dietitians and infant-feeding experts at UVA Children's — Patti Perks, Olivia Obertello, and Tegan Medico — answered our questions.
+Registered dietitians and infant-feeding experts at UVA Health Children's — Patti Perks, Olivia Obertello, and Tegan Medico — answered our questions.
 We also checked the latest advice from the American Academy of Pediatrics and the Virginia Department of Health.
 Here’s our guide to weathering the infant formula shortage.

 What to Do If You Run Out of Formula